The Declutter Factor

 Tough Calls

-If you’re waffling on an item, put it in what Chu calls the “not-sure box.”
+If you’re waffling on an item, put it in what Linda Chu calls the “not-sure box.”
 List what’s in the box with the current date and the contact information of a charity and attach it to the box.
 Make a note in your calendar a year from now.
 If you haven’t missed anything in the box by then, you can donate it to charity without opening the box (and risking a trip down memory lane).

 Two Questions

-Question each item using two principles of purging: When was the last time you used it?
-Were you surprised to find it?
+- When was the last time you used it?

 Air Time